First of all, there are hundreds of chicken breeds!

 Plymouth Rock is a very popular breed that exists since the 1800s.
 The hens will lay around four to five light brown eggs every week.
 They will also produce eggs during the wintertime.

 The hens are very friendly and docile and go well with kids.
 They are pretty large and weigh 7 to 10lbs, but are also available in Bantam sizes and multiple color varieties.
 The most well-known is the Barred Plymouth Rock.

 They have a colored spot on their head that immediately reveals whether they are pullets or cockerels, right after hatching.

 Rhode Island Red

 The Rhode Island Red is one of the most popular breeds in the world.

 The hens are prolific egg layers and will produce more than 250 light brown eggs per year.
 Sometimes the Rhode Island Red is also referred to as a dual-purpose hybrid bread, but usually, they are kept for their egg-laying capabilities.

-They are pretty loud and assertive and the roosters can get quite aggressive.
+They are pretty loud and assertive, and the roosters can get quite aggressive.
 They won’t blend in well in an urban environment.
-This behavior is mostly towards other chickens, as they are very friendly towards humans.
+This behavior is mostly towards other chickens, who are very friendly towards humans.

 They are very beginner-friendly and perfect for inexperienced breeders, as they can survive in pretty dubious conditions.